bCodes22/BreakthroughGame/README.txt

 Breakthrough Game AI – CS591 Project
 This project is a Pygame-based implementation of the Breakthrough board game featuring intelligent AI opponents powered by Minimax and Alpha-Beta Pruning algorithms, each using different offensive and defensive heuristics.
+Heuristics 2 was created by me.

 What's Inside
 Two-player game simulation (Player vs AI or AI vs AI)